-Table 2: Summary of in home deployment results.

-From Table 2, we see that the average accuracy across all the deployments while using two calibrators is 95.0%.
-This shows the robustness of our system in predicting real power across different breaker panels and placement.
-It should be noted that [11] achieved an accuracy of 97.36%.
-But they only calculated apparent step changes in a controlled environment with some fixed appliances while our experiments calculated accuracy with real power obtained in real environment with natural electrical activities.
+Table 2: In-home deployment results.
+The results are shown with two calibrators (one on each electrical phase) and a single calibrator (* 7 days deployment).

-EVALUATION OF DIFFERENT CONDITIONS
+EVALUATION UNDER DIFFERENT CONDITIONS

-Placement Accuracy
+Effect of Placement on Accuracy

-As we claimed earlier, our system does not rely on the perfect placement of sensors.
-In all of our deployments, depending on the structure of the breaker panel, we placed the sensor unit on different positions and accuracy seems to be unaffected by the placement.
-We decided to further analyze this positioning effect on accuracy by conducting an experiment in a controlled environment.
+As we claimed earlier, our system does not rely on the precision of placement of sensors.
+In all of our deployments, depending on the structure of the breaker panel, we placed the sensor unit in different positions and the accuracy remained unaffected.
+To further analyze the positioning effect on accuracy, we conducted an experiment in a controlled environment.
 Creating a controlled environment for this experiment was necessary, as we did not want the accuracy to get affected by different electrical conditions.

 Controlled Experiment Environment

-At first we decided to put the sensor unit on 10 different locations of the breaker panel.
-For each of the locations, we maintained a controlled environment described in the following two paragraphs:
+At first we decided to put the sensor unit at 6 different locations on the breaker panel (See Figure 12).
+For each of the locations, we maintained a controlled environment as follows:

-First we make sure that the environment is electrically quiet and no appliances are being turned on or off.
-After that we measure the current baseline power consumption of the home.
-Let us say the baseline is C watt.
-We turn on a 300 W load from the calibrator 3 times on top of that baseline and create a prediction function that work from C watt to C+300 watt.
-After that we turn on a 100 W fan, which brings the baseline to C+100 watt.
-As we already have a function that works from C to C+300 watt, the prediction function should perform well for the current load condition.
+First we made sure that the environment is electrically quiet and no appliances are being turned on or off.
+Then, we measured the baseline power consumption (C) of the environment.
+We then turned on a 300 W load from the calibrator 3 times on top of the baseline and created a prediction function that works from C W to C+300 W. After that we turn on a 100 W fan, which brings the baseline to C+100 W. As we already have a function that works from C to C+300 W, the prediction function should perform well for the current load condition.